HugoCapela/PortfolioProjects/Course_SQLForBeginners_Files/README.md

-# SQL for Beginners: Learn SQL using MySQL and Database Design
-# Course from Udemy
+# SQL for Beginners: Learn SQL using MySQL and Database Design <br> Course from Udemy

 Understand SQL using the MySQL database.
 Learn Database Design and Data Analysis with Normalization and Relationships